 Before Kroll’s hire, Northern Arizona only managed to win six matches and NAU looked for a new voice to lead the tennis program in a different direction.
 The team made a complete turnaround under Kroll’s direction.
 In 2015, Lumberjack tennis reached the Big Sky Championship after pulling off two upsets, beating no. 1 Weber State and no. 3 Montana to get there.
 Not to mention the victory over the no. 67 ranked program in the country, Nevada-Reno, which was NAU tennis’ first win over a ranked opponent since 2002 and only the second time in program history.

 In 2014, Kroll and his squad were a force to be reckoned with in the Big Sky.
 They finished third in the conference despite their eighth place preseason poll predictions.
 The Lumberjacks rattled off streaks of four and six wins with some memorable victories over Montana State, Grand Canyon and the 2013 Big Sky Champions Sacramento State.
 After NAU's exceptional play, Kroll had four players named All-Big Sky Honorable Mention in Jordan Gobatie, Kester Black, Alex Locci and Fabio Tomasetti.

-Prior to Southern Mississippi, Kroll served as both the head men's tennis coach and assistant athletic director for business at Vassar College where he led the Brewers to three consecutive NCAA Division III Tournaments from 2008-10.
+Prior to Southern Mississippi, Kroll served in dual roles as the Head Men's Tennis Coach and the Assistant Athletic Director/Business Manager at Vassar College, where he led the Brewers to three consecutive NCAA Division III Tournaments from 2005-10.
 He was a three-time Liberty League Coach of the Year during his five seasons.
-Over his coaching career, Kroll has coached four All-Americans, the 2010 and 2011 ITA Northeast Singles champion, the 2008 ITA Northeast Doubles champions, 18 All-Academic selections and one Capital One Academic All-American.
+Over the span of his coaching career, Kroll coached four All-Americans, the 2010 and 2011 ITA Northeast Singles champion, the 2008 ITA Northeast Doubles champions, 18 All-Academic selections and one Capital One Academic All-American.